 Business strategy and marketing were first recognised as important in the middle of the twentieth century.

-However, the role of marketing is best understood by leading consumer goods companies.
+The role of marketing is also best understood by leading consumer goods companies.
 It is most influential in the most successful businesses, such as Procter & Gamble and Unilever.
 By contrast the discipline plays second or third fiddle in companies in sectors such as business-to-business (b2b) and utilities.

 Marketing is a business success factor

 In 2006 Booz & Company (2) identified that businesses with ‘healthy marketing DNA’ were almost 60% more profitable than their competitors.
-Also that those with ‘super DNA’, some 9% of the sample, were 20% more likely to show superior growth.
+Further, that those with ‘super DNA’, some 9% of the sample, were 20% more likely to show superior growth.
 But what is ‘healthy marketing DNA’ and how can it be ‘bottled’?

 1. Ability to measure contribution to business growth